MicrosoftDocs/Hololens/hololens/hololens2-options.md

 Any HoloLens 2 can be used for developing HoloLens 2 apps.
 This means devices can be purchased in bulk for a team of developers.

-## What&#39;s different per option?
+## What is different per option?

 ### HoloLens 2 (device only)

-You get the device and all benefits mentioned in What&#39;s the same?.
+- You get the device and all benefits mentioned in [What is the same?.](hololens2-options.md#what-is-the-same)

-You can choose to use these devices in a commercial environment for your business.
+- You can choose to use these devices in a commercial environment for your business.
 Order as many as you need.

-Welcome to mixed reality!
+- Welcome to mixed reality!

+If you've already received this device or would like to see next steps, continue reading [here](hololens2-options.md#hololens-2-device-only-1)

 ### HoloLens 2 with Dynamics 365 Remote Assist

-You get the device and all benefits mentioned in What&#39;s the same?.
+- You get the device and all benefits mentioned in [What is the same?.](hololens2-options.md#what-is-the-same)

-You can choose to use these devices in a commercial environment for your business.
+- You can choose to use these devices in a commercial environment for your business.
 Order as many as you need.

-One of the most popular uses for HoloLens in the enterprise environment is the ability to use Remote Assist.
+- One of the most popular uses for HoloLens in the enterprise environment is the ability to use Remote Assist.
 With this option you get a license for one seat (per device).

 > [!VIDEO https://www.youtube.com/watch?v=d3YT8j0yYl0]

+If you've already received this device or would like to see next steps, continue reading [here](hololens2-options.md#hololens-2-with-dynamics-365-remote-assist-1)

 ### HoloLens 2 Development Edition

-You get the device and all benefits mentioned in What&#39;s the same?.
+- You get the device and all benefits mentioned in [What is the same?.](hololens2-options.md#what-is-the-same)

-You can only order the 1 device and can&#39;t use the device in a commercial practice.
+- You can only order the 1 device and can&#39;t use the device in a commercial practice.
 However you many use that device to develop commercially sold applications.

-You&#39;ll have access to a 3 month Unity Pro trial.
+- You'll have access to a 3 month Unity Pro trial.
 Learn more [Unity](https://unity.com/), a real-time 3D development platform.

-You&#39;ll also receive a matching 3 month PiXYZ trial for use with the [PiXYZ plug-in for Unity](https://www.pixyz-software.com/plugin/), a bridge for connecting the engineering &amp; CAD worlds with the development world.
+- You'll also receive a matching 3 month PiXYZ trial for use with the [PiXYZ plug-in for Unity](https://www.pixyz-software.com/plugin/), a bridge for connecting the engineering &amp; CAD worlds with the development world.

+If you've already received this device or would like to see next steps, continue reading [here](hololens2-options.md#hololens-2-development-edition-1)

 ## If you just got your HoloLens 2 device order, here&#39;s what to do next.